How to Plant, Grow, and Care for an Apricot Tree

 Planting

-It’s possible to plant apricot trees from stones extracted from the fruit.
-We’ll cover that in the Propagation section.
+It’s possible to grow apricot trees from stones extracted from the fruit.
+We’ll cover that in the propagation section.
 Here, we’ll discuss how to plant a seedling or young grafted tree.
-Start by choosing and locating the variety of tree you’d like to plant.
-Select an area in your garden that has loamy, well-draining soil and is sunny.
-Plant fruit trees in late winter, or early spring while they’re still dormant.
+Start by choosing and locating a variety of trees.
+Grow fruit trees in late winter, or early spring while they’re still dormant.
 If you’re planting more than one tree, give each enough room for the other to grow.
 At least 20 feet between trees is standard.

 Create a small berm around the edge of the planting area so water can pool and funnel to the roots.
 Then, spread a thin layer of compost and mulch on top, leaving a few inches of space between the mulch pile and the tree trunk.
 You can use a tree trunk protector if desired.
 Affix the tree to two very sturdy stakes at each side of the tree, using loops of wire threaded through a piece of garden hose.
 The soft hose segments will protect the trunk from the wire, and the stakes keep the sapling tree upright in strong winds.